Frequently Asked Questions

 • Attire guidelines

-• Evening: Smart casual is appropriate for the welcome reception and dine-around evenings.
+• Evening: Smart casual is appropriate for most evenings.
 This includes a collared shirt or sweater and long pants, casual dress, and a skirt or accessorized pant ensemble along with a wrap or sweater.
 For the awards dinner, formal attire such as a cocktail or dinner dress, and a suit and tie are appropriate.
-The final night event will be at La Republica, a working ranch; wear jeans or casual clothing and flat shoes, as you will be walking entirely on grass, sand, and uneven surfaces.

 • Currency/credit cards